seandearnaley/seandearnaley.com/content/pages/about.md

 … at night I would write music and produce records for myself and a variety of artists.

-In 2017 I began working for Curriculum Associates, where I was a Principal Engineer for a lesson delivery pipeline servicing 6 million kids.
+In 2017 I worked for an education company where I was a Principal Engineer on a lesson delivery pipeline servicing 6 million kids across the United States.

-In 2020, I’ve begun writing again, this time focusing on technical articles and software tutorials.

 I have a passion for science and technology.
 I love making tracks on my computer, I love fitness, I love virtual reality, I love learning.